alankritbhaskar/Student-Groups/README.md

 A portal of category-based groups, where users can login and join to share files, news, add comments, leave groups.

-The users join groups, create posts, keep track of groups, by performing CRUD operations on the django mels
+The users join groups, create posts, keep track of groups, by performing CRUD operations on the django models

 Features:-